-The soils at Asa and Flakaliden differ in age due to differences in the time since deglaciation (Table 1), from approximately 14,300 years at Asa and 10,150 years at Flakaliden (estimated from Fredén, 2009).
-The soil type at both sites is an Udic Spodosol, with a mor humus layer overlying glacial till derived from felsic bedrock.
+The soils at Asa and Flakaliden differ in age due to differences in the time since deglaciation (Table 1), from approximately 14 300 years at Asa and 10 150 years at Flakaliden (estimated from Fredén, 2009).
+The soil type at both sites is udic Spodosol, with a more humus horizon overlying glacial till derived from felsic bedrock.
 The soil texture is classified as sandy loam.
-The transition between the B- and C-horizons is mostly located at 50 cm depth at Flakaliden and 50-60 cm depth at Asa.
+The transition between the B and C horizons is mostly located at 50 cm depth at Flakaliden and 50-60 cm depth at Asa.
 The natural ground vegetation at Flakaliden is dominated by Vaccinium myrtillus (L.) and V. vitis-idaea (L.) dwarf-shrubs, lichens and mosses (Kellner, 1993; Strengbom et al., 2011).
-The ground vegetation at Asa is dominated by Deschampisa flexuosa, (L.) and mosses (Strengbom et al., 2011; Hedwall et al., 2013).
+The ground vegetation at Asa is dominated by Deschampsia flexuosa, (L.) and mosses (Strengbom et al., 2011; Hedwall et al., 2013).

-2.2.
-Soil sampling and analyses of geochemistry and mineralogy
+2.2 Soil sampling and analyses of geochemistry and mineralogy

-- A detailed description of soil sampling, geochemical analyses and determination of mineralogy can be found in - 222 Casetou-Gustafson et al. (2018).
-The procedures are summarised below. - Sampling was performed in untreated control plots (K1 and K4 at Asa and 10B and 14B at Flakaliden) and fertilised (F) plots (F3, F4 at Asa and 15A and 11B at Flakaliden) in October 2013 (Flakaliden) and March 2014 (Asa), in the border zone of four plots at each site.
-One intact soil core per plot at Flakaliden and in plot K1 at Asa was extracted using a rotary drill (17 cm inner diameter).
+A detailed description of soil sampling, geochemical analyses and determination of mineralogy can be found in Casetou-Gustafson et al. (2018).
+The procedures are summarised below.
+Sampling was performed in untreated control plots (K1 and K4 at Asa and 10B and 14B at Flakaliden) and fertilised (F) plots (F3 and F4 at Asa and 15A and 11B at Flakaliden) in October 2013 (Flakaliden) and March 2014 (Asa), in the border zone of four plots at each site.
+One intact soil core per plot at Flakaliden and in plot K1 at Asa were extracted using a rotary drill (17 cm inner diameter).
 In plots K4, F3 and F4 at Asa, soil samples were instead taken from 1 m deep manually dug soil pits, due to inaccessible terrain for the rotary drill machinery.
 Maximum soil depth was shallower at Flakaliden (70-90 cm) than at Asa (90-100 cm).
 The volume of stones and boulders was determined for each plot at the two study sites using the penetration method described by Viro (1952) to a maximum depth of 30 cm and by applying the fitted function described by Stendahl et al. (2009).
-Mean stone and - bolder content was higher at Flakaliden (39% vol) than at Asa (28% vol). - Soil samples were taken from each 10-cm soil layer.
-Prior to chemical analysis, these samples were dried at 30- - 233 40 °C and sieved to <2 mm.
-Analysis of particle size distribution was performed by wet sieving and sedimentation
+Mean stone and bolder content was higher at Flakaliden (39 % vol) than at Asa (28 % vol).

-234 (pipette method) in accordance with ISO 11277.
-Geochemical analyses were conducted by ALS Scandinavia AB 235 and comprised inductively coupled plasma-mass spectrometry (ICP-MS) on HNO3 extracts of fused samples that 236 were milled and ignited (1000 °C) prior to fusion with LiBO2.
+Soil samples were taken from each 10 cm soil horizon.
+Prior to chemical analysis, these samples were dried at 30-40 °C and sieved to <2 mm.
+Analysis of particle size distribution was performed by wet sieving and sedimentation (pipette method) in accordance with ISO 11277.
+Geochemical analyses were conducted by ALS Scandinavia AB and comprised of inductively coupled plasma mass spectrometry (ICP-MS) on HNO3 extracts of fused samples that were milled and ignited (1000 °C) prior to fusion with LiBO2.

 Quantitative soil mineralogy was determined with the X-ray powder diffraction (XRPD) technique (Hillier 1999, 2003).
-Samples for measurement of XRPD patterns were prepared by spray drying slurries of soil samples (<2 mm) micronised in ethanol.
+Samples for measurement of XRPD patterns were prepared by spray-drying slurries of soil samples (<2 mm) micronised in ethanol.
 A full pattern fitting approach was used for quantitative mineralogical analysis of the diffraction data (Omotoso et al., 2006).
 This fitting process involved the modelling of the measured diffraction pattern as a weighted sum of previously measured and verified standard reference patterns of the identified mineral components.
-The determination of chemical compositions of various minerals present in the soils was conducted by electron microprobe analysis (EMPA) of mineral grains subsampled from the sifted (< 2 mm) soil samples.
+The determination of chemical compositions of various minerals present in the soils was conducted by electron microprobe analysis (EMPA) of mineral grains subsampled from the sifted (<2 mm) soil samples.
+Mineralogical composition of the soils is given in the Supplement (Table S1 in the Supplement).